robclu/frnn/README.md

 __Note__: All makefiles assume that CUDA is installed as the default cuda-7.0 in /usr/local.
           If this is not the case you will need to change this in the Makefiles.

 Tests are written for each of the components of the library.
-The tests for the infividual components can be run or all tests can be run.
+The tests for the individual components can be run or all tests can be run.

 ### Running All Tests